signapay/processor-interview/README.md

 `npm run build` and `npm run start` within `/transaction-processor` directory

 ### Note:
-  This is a bit counter intuitive to me, so I noted the following in the `helpers.ts` file to further clarify my understanding of the business logic.
+  - This is a bit counter intuitive to me, so I noted the following in the `helpers.ts` file to further clarify my understanding of the business logic.
 The function used to calculate *Account Balance* assumes the *Account Balance* starts at zero.
 Then each transaction is subtracted from the balance.
 Meaning, if a *Transaction Amount* value is positive, it will `decrease` the total *Account Balance*.
 Conversely, *Transaction Amount* values that are negative, will `increase` the total balance.

+### Potential Improvements:
+  - If I were to spend more time improving this app, I would paginate table and/or lazy load data.
+  - Fix overlapping table cells when screen real estate is small.
+  - Tweak Button's active and selected styles to highlight which feature the user is currently using.

 = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =